I like solving problems. Programming is part of that.

 - Excel VBA event handlers for logging and validating changes to hiring data.

 - bash and Python scripts for running student SQL code and checking query output against an answer key (for exact match or up to row/column permutation)

 2020: A script for generating a paper gradebook and planner for left-handed teachers, written for a teacher friend and documented sufficiently for a competent programmer without Racket experience to experiment with changes to the parameters.

 2020: A script that simulates perfect shuffling of a deck of cards:

-2018–19: As a choral director and singer, I know it’s helpful for directors to know the vocal ranges of their singers so we can choose music that fits those ranges.
+2018–19: As a choral director and singer, I know directors need to know the vocal ranges of singers and songs, to choose songs that fit the singers’ ranges.
 I wrote a script that extracts pitch info from a MusicXML file of four-part vocal music, and generates an image of summary histograms that can then be inserted into the last page of the sheet music PDF, permitting directors to see the needed vocal ranges at a glance:

 2014: In studying the pancake-sorting problem, I wrote some code to generate trees of possible pancake-stack states using BFS, find critical paths from root to leaves, and render the results: